Owlspec3086/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+Answer: Relational Database is the database software itself, which manages storage, querying, updating, and, well, everything, SQL is a language or a family of closely related languages or dialects which is typically used to query the Relational Database.

 2. Why do tables need a `primary key`?

+Answer: Tables need primary keys to identify rows within the table

 3. What is the name given to a table column that references the primary key on another table.

+Answer: A foreign key that is used for creating links between tables

 4. What do we need in order to have a _many to many_ relationship between two tables.

+Answer: You will need multiple instances connecting to a table that can have multiple instances

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.